 Dirty cars the culprit

-Is is normal?
+Is this normal?
 No. Because I can follow buses and large articulated trucks on the roads and notice nothing.
 But the culprit vehicles, that I call the ‘dirty-cars’ and may be quite modest in size, force me to move away immediately.
 And I notice that the drivers of other vehicles following these dirty-cars start to behave strangely; moving around on the road, accelerating past quickly or simply stopping.

 I believe that air pollution around our roads and cities is rising rapidly.
 Across Europe, we have relied on the weather to blow the issue away.
 But of course pollution is not blown away, it is simply moved somewhere else.
 And when we have still conditions or the kind of temperature inversions that are typical with low cloud and still air, the problem becomes more apparent.